radioopensource/dotinfo/README.md

 Email contact@publicradio.info and your message will be answered by a contributing editor or programmer.

 # Homepage Syntax
-Text for selected audio on the web app follows this syntax:
+Text for selected audio on the website follow this syntax:

   `"TITLE OF EPISODE" [HH:MM:SS] from SERIES (GENRE)`